I was ten when it happened.

-“But I want to go with my mummy,” Ese insisted, “I want my mummy to come and carry me,” wiggling her small legs persistently against the sofa’s cushion.
+“But I want to go with my mummy,” Ese said insistently, “I want my mummy to come and carry me,” wiggling her tiny legs persistently against the sofa’s cushion.

 “I want my mummy, I want my mummy!!!”
 Ese began to chant, almost tearfully.
 Father and I stared at each other in silence.
 He broke his gaze to lift Ese back into his arms and straightened up on his feet.

-He spun her around, tickled her stomach and she laughed, forgetting her desire for mother at that moment.
+He spun her around, tickled her stomach, and she laughed impulsively, forgetting her desire for mother at that moment.

-Dad’s mama came to live with us in the days that followed.
+Dad’s aged mother came to live with us in the days that followed.
 During that time, father told us he was reconstructing an old building attached to our house into an office.